practo/k8s-worker-pod-autoscaler/README.md

 Scale kubernetes pods based on the Queue length of a queue in a Message Queueing Service.
 Worker Pod Autoscaler automatically scales the number of pods in a deployment based on observed queue length.

-Currently the supported Message Queueing Services is only AWS SQS.
+Currently the supported Message Queueing Services are only AWS SQS and Beanstalkd.
 There is a plan to integrate other commonly used message queing services.

 ----